 Churches also do not realize what expenses can be deducted and the options that are available to them to deduct those expenses to maximize their deductions.
 The way they view their position and the expenses associated with ministry is often flawed, so they do not maximize their deductions and legally minimize their taxes.

-There are ways to avoid common mistakes.
+There are ways to avoid common mistakes when managing your church.
 But even before setting up payroll, there are some steps to take.

 Starting Steps Before Setting Up Payroll For Your Pastor